The Hunchback of Notre Dame (1996 film): Casting

-Katzenberg had also wanted Meat Loaf for the role of Quasimodo, but he passed on the role after Disney could not come to an agreement with his record company.
-Mandy Patinkin was also approached for the title role, but his style of portraying Quasimodo collided with the producers' demands, and Patinkin stated, I [was] just there at the audition [and I] said, 'I can't do this.
+Katzenberg initially envisioned the film as a rock opera and sought Meat Loaf and Cher for Quasimodo and Esmeralda.
+However, negotiations between Disney and Meat Loaf's record company broke down.
+Mandy Patinkin was invited to audition for the title role.
+Patinkin, whose favorite actor was Charles Laughton—who had played Quasimodo in the 1939 adaptation—sought to emulate that performance.
+At the audition, Patinkin brought his own accompanist to rearrange the song "Out There" to his own interpretation.
+Trousdale and Wise later coached Patinkin through a dialogue scene, but after further explanations of the scene, Patinkin threw up his hands and said, "Guys, I'm really sorry.
+I can't do this."
+Patinkin left and went into the rehearsal hall, where he argued with Menken and Schwartz.
+Trousdale privately commemorated the episode in a drawing he titled "The Patinkin Incident."
+Schwartz subsequently referred to it as "Battleship Patinkin."
+In 1997, Patinkin told the Los Angeles Times that the producers "had their own Disney needs".
+He later portrayed Quasimodo in a separate 1997 television film.

 Tom Hulce was cast as Quasimodo following his first audition for the role, and according to the actor, he noticed during the audition that the Disney executives, producers, and directors "were staring at the floor.
 It looked like everyone was at a memorial service" until he noticed the floor was lined with storyboard sketches.
 According to Wise, the filmmakers "like to audition the voices with our eyes closed, so we see the character's face."
 Quasimodo was originally portrayed as older and with more of a speech impediment during the early rehearsals, but Hulce commented that "we experimented, endlessly.
 At one point I was ready to call in and say 'Things just aren't happening'."
 Ultimately, the directors desired to portray Quasimodo with a younger voice different from the previous portrayals since "[Victor] Hugo described Quasimodo as 20."
 Additionally, Hulce was permitted to do his own singing after performing a demo recording of "Out There".

 Due to her deeper voice than actresses who had previously played Disney heroines, Demi Moore was cast as Esmeralda, and met with Alan Menken and Stephen Schwartz on singing.
 After several singing demos, the actress said, "You'd better get someone else," according to Schwartz.
 New York City cabaret singer Heidi Mollenhauer was selected to provide the singing voice.

 For the role of Phoebus, co-director Kirk Wise explained that "As we're designing the characters, we form a short list of names...to help us find the personality of the character."
 Subsequently, the filmmakers modeled his portrayal on the personalities of Errol Flynn and John Wayne, and "One of the names on the top of the list all the time was Kevin Kline."
 Moore and Kline were the only actors to have the role directly offered to them instead of auditioning.
-British actor Tony Jay, who declared his role as Frollo as his "bid for immortality", was cast after the directors had worked with him in Beauty and the Beast (1991).
-Anthony Hopkins was originally considered for the role, but he turned down the offer.
-After watching his portrayal as Uncle Ernie in the musical The Who's Tommy, Broadway actor Paul Kandel was selected to voice Clopin.